AlexTISYoung/snipar/docs/guide.rst

 and LD-scores for the SNPs (as output by :ref:`ibd.py <ibd.py>` or by LDSC).
 It applies a method-of-moments based estimator that accouts for the known sampling variance-covariance of the effect estimates, and for the correlations between effect estimates of nearby SNPs due to LD.
-(See Young et al. 2022 [ref] for more details.)

 Note that this is different to genetic correlation as estimated by LDSC.
 LDSC attempts to use LD-scores to estimate heritability and to separate out this from bias due to population stratification.
 The :ref:`correlate.py <correlate.py>` estimator only uses